azavea/raster-vision/docs/experiments.rst

 *rv.TF_DEEPLAB*

-For object detection, the default backend is Tensorflow Deeplab.
+For semantic segmentation, the default backend is Tensorflow Deeplab.
 It has support for the Deeplab segmentation architecture with Mobilenet and Inception as base models.

 .. note:: For each backend included with Raster Vision there is a list of  :ref:`model defaults` with a default configuration for each model architecture.
 Each default can be considered a good starting point for configuring that model.